STF1998/Desk20/report/UXDesign.md

 ### Wireframes

-The production of wireframes provided a strong direction to build on once our development sprints began.
+The production of wireframes provided a strong direction to build on, once our development sprints began.
 It also gave the front-end a preliminary insight into web-page design with HTML and CSS.
 Although the wireframes were very basic, their production provided a good topic for conversation around design and UX.
 We have displayed our completed wireframes below:

 <br>
 <p align="center">